 If you dive into the waters of Easter Island looking for colourful fish and sea slugs, or big fish, you will be disappointed.
 The ocean surrounding the island is actually cold and nutrient-poor, despite the fact that the nutrient-rich Humboldt-Current passes through this area.

-Tourists who are serious divers hardly visit Easter Island.
-Instead, the clientele of the island’s dive centres are mainly casual divers who do just one or two dives during their entire visit.
+mainly casual divers who do just one or two dives during their entire visit.
 They typically visit the Moai dive site, which is suitable for beginners.
 This is where a replica of a Moai statue was sunk in about 20 metres of water, and is surrounded by well-preserved hard coral reefs.

 As for the other two dive sites in the vicinity, they can only be accessed under favourable conditions.
 One of them is the Motu dive site, where the walls fall steeply well above the waterline into the depths.
 At 20 metres, you can see catch sight of the ground.
 Then, at 40 or 50 metres, the steep walls appear to move in, and are littered with small coral and sandy ground.
 However, the incredible visibility of the waters can deceive even experienced divers; at this point, the depth would have been nearly 80 metres.